stacksjs/ts-pkgx/docs/packages/github_com_snowplow_factotum.md

 # factotum

-> Package from pantry: github.com/snowplow/factotum
+> A system to programmatically run data pipelines

 ## Package Information